reduxjs/redux-toolkit/docs/usage/rtk-query/cached-data.md

 For more granular control over the invalidated data, invalidated `tags` can have an associated `id` in the same manner as `providesTags`.
 This enables a distinction between 'any of a particular tag type' and 'a specific instance of a particular tag type'.

-The example below declares that the `editPost` mutation provides a specific instance of a `Post` tag, using the ID provided when calling the mutation function:
+The example below declares that the `editPost` mutation invalidates a specific instance of a `Post` tag, using the ID passed in when calling the mutation function:

 ```js title="Example of invalidating tags with IDs to the cache"
 const api = createApi({